Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: GPD Extraction

 An advantage of the neural representation is that the $Q^2$ degree of freedom enters the network on equal footing with $(x,\xi,t)$, enabling evaluation of the reconstructed GPD at arbitrary virtualities within the kinematic support of the input CFF ensemble.
 Although the training data span only a limited set of $Q^2$ values, the network learns a smooth interpolation driven by the $\ln Q^2$ normalization in the input layer and the regularity of the learned GPD.

 To illustrate this, Fig.~\ref{fig:Q2compare} shows three GPD surfaces, all at fixed $x_0$, but for $Q_0^2 = \{1,\;4,\;8\}\ \mathrm{GeV}^2$.
 The surfaces are plotted together on common $(\xi,t)$ axis vs $\Hplus(x_0,\xi,t,Q_0^2)$ with partial transparency.
 The variation across scales is smooth, consistent with the slowly varying scale dependence in the measured CFFs.
 The method makes no assumption of perturbative GPD evolution; rather, the dependence in $Q^2$ emerges entirely from the experimental inputs and the regularities imposed by the inversion architecture.
-We note the reversed trend for the lower $Q^2$ surface as seen for the higher $Q^2$ surface along $\xi$.
-No errors are shown so the contrasting trends are more visible.
+The visible differences among the three surfaces should therefore be interpreted as learned interpolation within the CFF support, not as perturbative QCD evolution.
+No uncertainty bands are shown for clarity.